 A Small Browser Add-On to Help Your Research Efforts

 Another thing that helps when you’re working on your research is a cool add-on that my wife found.
 She’s been involved with marketing on line for a long time now, and uses this for some quick intel.
-It’s called “Keywords Everywhere,” and it’s an entirely free little add-on that gives you basic information about how many people are actually searching for specific phrases online.
-(Get it at https://keywordseverywhere.com/ – it’s totally free, and a lot of my wife’s colleagues use it.)
+It’s called “Keywords Everywhere,” and it’s an awesome little add-on that gives you basic information about how many people are actually searching for specific phrases online.
+(February 2020 update: Get it at https://keywordseverywhere.com/ – it’s not free [it used to be], but it’s as close to free as you get – and a lot of my wife’s colleagues use it.)
+For something like $10 or $20 you get thousands and thousands of searches, and you can turn off the tool with a simple click when you aren’t actively doing research.
+My wife bought either $10 or $20 worth last summer or fall, and she still has something like 99,000 searches left.

 This could be helpful when you are determining what might be viable to sell.
 And, if you were thinking of starting a drop-shop site (instead of selling “old” stuff on eBay, for example), while you’re contemplating products, you can run some quick search checks to see if anyone is actually searching for them.